dablelv/cyan/README.md

 ```

 # Others

-Some useful functions now unclassified.
+Some utility functions now unclassified.
 Of course, it may be classified and moved to a new subdirectory in the future.
 ```go
 // NO NOW.
 ```